favstats/TidyTuesday-1/TT.5.15.18/README.md

 5-15-18

 I just have too many ideas!
 My newest idea was to do a choropleth filling in the state by color based on the favorite movie.
 The location in this data is broken down by region.
 I couldn't find a pacakage with the US map by regions.
 I made a separate file that lists the state in the first column & the region in the second column.
 I got the data to make that file here: https://simple.wikipedia.org/wiki/List_of_regions_of_the_United_States.
 Final state/region file is state.region.csv.
-I dropped all NAs. <br />
+I dropped all NAs.
+The choropleth shows favorite movie by state & least favorite movie by state.
+Not my fave graphic but interesting!<br />
 Code - location.fave.Rmd <br />
 Graphic - Location.fave.png <br />

-I made a choropleth for favorite movie by state & least favorite movie by state.
-Not my fave graphic but interesting!
-I changed it up & did a different choropleth for favorite movie by state.
-I used age to create 4 different choropleths. <br />
+Next I changed it up & did a different choropleth for favorite movie by state.
+I used age to create 4 different choropleths.
+I was lazy & let R break the ties for me. <br />
 Code - location.age.fave.Rmd <br />
 Graphic - location.age.fave.png <br />

-Next I did a plot of the favorability of the rating of Darth Vader broken down by age.
-I used an image as the background, prett easy with the ggpubr package.
+Next I did a plot of the favorability rating of Darth Vader broken down by age.
+I used an image as the background.
+Pretty easy with the ggpubr package!
 Link to the picture: http://getdrawings.com/vinyl-drawing.
 I played with the color in Preview to lighten the picture up.
 I used gray scale cuz I figured it went well with the Darth Vader theme. <br />
 Code - bad.guy.Rmd <br />
 Graphic - bad.guy.png <br />